chenjunhao0315/mbed_hw2/README.md

     This is the origin signal captured by picoscope with passing low-pass filter
     ![image](https://github.com/chenjunhao0315/mbed_hw2/blob/master/截圖%202021-03-28%20下午3.24.51.png)
     Python analysis is almost identical to picoscope analysis, but the sample rate of picoscope is higher than STM.

-    The peak of the wave has a little shift after RC los-pass filter
+    The peak of the wave has a little shift after RC los-pass filter.
+Maybe change the parameter of RC low-pass filter can has better result.